katahiromz/XWordGiver/README.md

 ## License

 "XWordGiver" is released under the terms of the MIT License.
-See [LICENSE-ENG.txt](LICENSE-ENG.txt).
+See [LICENSE.txt](LICENSE.txt).

 ## Contact